-I was raised in Holy Spirit Parish in New Hyde Park and I attended Holy Spirit Grammar School and Chaminade High School.
+I was raised in Holy Spirit Parish in New Hyde Park and I attended Holy Spirit Grammar School, Chaminade High School and Fordham University.
 Maria and I have been married since 1978 and we are parishioners of St. Joseph’s since August of 1988.
 Our three children John, Catherine and Suzanne all attended St. Joseph School.
-We are the proud grandparents of Anna, Madeline and John Vincent.
+We are the proud grandparents of 7 beautiful grandchildren.
 Maria was very active in St. Joseph PTA and I was on the St. Joseph School Board for many years.
-Msgr.
-Bennett approached me one evening after a school board meeting about considering the diaconate.
-I was thrilled because I had been thinking about it for many years.
-Msgr.
-Bennett was wonderful in his support for us as I went through Pastoral Formation and the discernment process for the diaconate.
 I was ordained to the diaconate on May 18th, 2002 and assigned to serve here at St. Joseph’s.
-I have been blessed to serve this parish and the parishioners here have been very supportive of me and my ministry.
+I have been blessed to serve this parish and the parishioners here have been very supportive of me and of my ministry.
 I have had the great joy to celebrate many baptisms, wakes and marriages with our parishioners.
 I have had the opportunity to share their many joys and to comfort them in their times of sorrow.
-I have taught in our CCD program for the past ten years.
+I have taught in our CCD program since 2004.
 I have had the pleasure to share the Faith with many young couples over the years in our Baptism Preparation and Pre-Cana programs.
 I look forward to many more years of serving the Lord through this wonderful ministry.

 Anna was born in Manhattan and attended St. Michael’s Parish grammar and high schools.
 She graduated from Fordham University in 1974 with a Bachelor of Arts degree in English.
 With a desire “to help people,” she pursued employment in the field of social work as a caseworker for families and children in need.
 In 1981 Anna completed her Master’s in Social Work at Hunter College School of Social Work.
 Anna worked for ten years as a clinician and team leader at Fordham-Tremont Community Mental Health Center in the Bronx with a Spanish-speaking psychiatric population.
 Here she learned the importance of presence, listening and “walking with people” when problems are persistent and do not yield easily to solutions.
 She is fond of quoting Maryknoll Missioner Ita Ford who was martyred in El Salvador in 1980: “Can I say to my neighbor: I have no solution for this situation, I have no answers, but I want to go with you and look for them with you?
 Can I allow myself to be evangelized by this opportunity?
 Am I able to see my own poverty and accept what I learn from others?”
 In 1993 Anna began employment as Parish Outreach Coordinator at St. Anthony’s Church in Oceanside where her responsibilities included the supervision of an office, a food pantry and a clothing room.
 She is a graduate of the diocesan Pastoral Formation Institute, a process which helped Anna grow toward an understanding of Parish Social Ministry as an expression of faith and discipleship.
 Anna is pleased to be a member of the Pastoral Staff and looks forward to serving the community in partnership with the parishioners of St. Joseph’s.